 - Ask the students to explain, or retell, what happened in the beginning, the middle, and the end of the book.

 - Next, point to the words on the board.
 Ask the students to stand up if they heard you read any of the words that were on the board.

 - Explain to the students that the words on the board are the four stages of a butterfly’s life cycle.

 - Ask for a volunteer to come up to the board and put the life cycle stages in order from 1-4 (1 is the first stage and 4 is the last).

 - Have the students write the numbers next to the words.

 - Ask the students to share their connections about butterflies, the butterfly life cycle, and any of the stages that they’ve seen in nature.

-- Finally, explain to the students that they will get to illustrate the butterfly life cycle on their own.
+- Explain to the students that they will get to illustrate the butterfly life cycle on their own.